rapidsai/rapids.ai/index.md

 {% capture section_intro %}
 ## About RAPIDS

-The RAPIDS suite of open source software libraries gives you the freedom to execute end-to-end data science and analytics pipelines entirely on GPUs.
-It relies on [NVIDIA® CUDA®](https://developer.nvidia.com/cuda-toolkit) primitives for low-level compute optimization, but exposes that GPU parallelism and high-bandwidth memory speed through user-friendly Python interfaces. <br> <br> RAPIDS also focuses on common data preparation tasks for analytics and data science.
+##### The RAPIDS suite of open source software libraries gives you the freedom to execute end-to-end data science and analytics pipelines entirely on GPUs.
+It relies on [NVIDIA® CUDA®](https://developer.nvidia.com/cuda-toolkit) primitives for low-level compute optimization, but exposes that GPU parallelism and high-bandwidth memory speed through user-friendly Python interfaces.

+##### RAPIDS also focuses on common data preparation tasks for analytics and data science.
 This includes a familiar DataFrame API that integrates with a variety of machine learning algorithms for end-to-end pipeline accelerations without paying typical serialization costs.
 RAPIDS also includes support for multi-node, multi-GPU deployments, enabling vastly accelerated processing and training on much larger dataset sizes.

 <div class="rapids-perfomance">
     <br><br>